comboshreddies/kubectl-tks/README.md

         ],
 ```
 then use {{p2c}} in the kubectl command line.
-You can have more than one item, so if you need different pod name to container mapper define
+You can have more than one podMap item, so if you need different pod name to container mapper define
 different set of rules.

 here is an example of dry run showing how p2c converts podname to correct container name